What Is the Best Size Dutch Oven for a Whole Chicken?

 Feeding – How Many?

 The number of people you wish to feed also ties in with the meals you will prepare.
-Stews, casseroles, and soups go further with accompaniments than say a pot roast.
+Stews, casseroles, and soups go further with accompaniments than a pot roast.

 Heat Source